Nikšić: During the Yugoslav Wars

 With the breakup of Yugoslavia, Nikšić was hit hard with the hyperinflation of the Yugoslav dinar, international sanctions, and overall decline throughout Yugoslavia during the 1990s.
 Nikšić had a large amount of reservists in the Yugoslav People's Army.
 Between 62 and 77 JNA soldiers killed in the Yugoslav Wars were from Nikšić alone.
 Political tension in Nikšić was polarized between Serbian nationalist and Montenegrin secessionist groups.
 Although Nikšić did not experience violence from the war in neighboring Bosnia, there were some extraordinary incidents.
 In the fall of 1992, Vojislav Šešelj planned to hold a Serbian Radical Party rally in Nikšić.
-However, a local named Brano Mićunović plotted to assassinate Šešelj outside of a tunnel upon entering Nikšić, and Šešelj ultimately cancelled the meeting after hearing about the plot.
+However, a local criminal named Brano Mićunović plotted to assassinate Šešelj outside of a tunnel upon entering Nikšić, and Šešelj ultimately cancelled the meeting after hearing about the plot.
 In June 1993, Hadži-Ismail's mosque was destroyed during unrest.

 Years of wartime tension and widespread poverty took a toll on the city.
 In 1996, Nikšić recorded the second-most suicides out of any city in Yugoslavia.
 After a period of twenty days during which six suicides and two murders took place, clergymen in Nikšić decided to start an annual public liturgy, or Litija, which was attended by tens of thousands of worshipers who walked all the way from Ostrog Monastery in May 1996.